Local Rule 2 DUTIES OF TRIAL COUNSEL

 2. Written Pleas of Not Guilty - Minor Misdemeanor

 a.
 Written plea forms will be available at the Clerk's office in Room 112.

 b.
 The defendant shall go to the Clerk's office on the day of arraignment to request to file a written plea.
 Defendant will fill out the form and Clerk's office will pull the file and take it to the Assignment Commissioner.
 The Assignment Commissioner will schedule the trial date with the defendant.

 1. Written Pleas of not guilty and requests for continuance and waiver of arraignments will be accepted from attorneys only.

 2. Waivers of Arraignment will be accepted on those defendants who have attorneys and and who are alleged to be first or second offenders and an ALS has been issued in the case.
 Conditions must be verified and the written plea form must be signed by the requisite prosecutor's office.

-3. All forms must be filed on the dates of criminal arraignment or DUI arraignment only.
+3. All forms must be filed on the dates of arraignment.